 - told to stop doing something fun, like come inside to eat and say goodbye to friends.

-Once you identify the trigger, do not feel like you have to solve it!
+Once you identify the trigger, don’t feel like you have to solve it!

 In fact, unless its hunger (where its probably in your best interest for the long haul to give him or her a snack), let it be.

 In my experience, asking a moody child questions about why they are upset will only escalate the situation.
 Knowing the trigger is for your benefit at this point.
 You can address the cause after the child has calmed down.